 That’s why a key step on Salesforce’s sustainability journey is ensuring that we set ambitious sustainability goals that encourage the type of innovation the world needs.
-To further support entrepreneurial efforts in sustainability, Salesforce launched our first impact fund in 2017, which invests in for-profit companies that are solving environmental challenges.
-We hope to catalyze the growth of companies that are building products and solutions that benefit society, specifically companies creating better access to clean energy, enabling resource efficiency, and improving supply chain performance.
+We launched our first Salesforce Ventures Impact Fund in 2017 to catalyze the growth of companies that are working to address challenges across workplace development, equality, the social sector, and sustainability.
+The Impact Fund will continue to invest in climate entrepreneurs and startups that are creating better access to clean energy, improving resource efficiency, and increasing supply chain performance.

 But we can’t do it alone.
 Everyone and every sector has an important role to play.
 In the rest of this module, we discuss the policies currently protecting the environment and the biggest opportunities we all have to make real, global change.

-- New York Times: Short Answers to Hard Questions About Climate Change
+- External Site: Short Answers to Hard Questions About Climate Change

-- PBS: Why 2 Degrees Celsius is Climate Change’s Magic Number
+- External Site: Why 2 Degrees Celsius is Climate Change’s Magic Number

-- Project Drawdown: 100 Solutions to Reverse Global Warming
+- External Site: Project Drawdown: 100 Solutions to Reverse Global Warming

-- Forbes: We Looked into the Effects of Hurricane Harvey and Here’s What We Found
+- External Site: We Looked into the Effects of Hurricane Harvey and Here’s What We Found

-- WRI: 8 Things You Need to Know About the IPCC 1.5˚C Report
+- External Site: 8 Things You Need to Know About the IPCC 1.5˚C Report